columnflow.inference

 dict[str, dict[str, DotDict | str]] | list[str]

-get_parameter(parameter, process=None, category=None, only_name=False, silent=False)[source]#
+get_parameter(parameter, process=None, category=None, match_mode=<built-in function any>, category_match_mode=<built-in function any>, process_match_mode=<built-in function any>, only_name=False, silent=False)[source]#

 Returns a single parameter whose name matches parameter, and optionally, whose category’s and process’ name matches category and process.
 All three, parameter, process and category can be a string, a pattern, or sequence of them.